 Financial power of attorney names a conservator over assets.
 The health care power of attorney names a guardian over a person.
 They are very effective estate planning documents.
 Both documents provide powers to help in case of incapacity.
 Usually, the spouse is the attorney-in-fact.
 Attorneys who work with Seniors and focus on estate planning, provide a safety measure that disqualifies an ex-spouse but keeps the power of attorneys in place.
 However, it is all about how the estate plan is created.
 The Diamond Divorcee may face an incredible challenge.
 If there are no children who are trusted, then who will be a person to step in.
 Single seniors should not delay setting up new powers of attorney and making sure he or she is protected in case of emergency or incapacity.

-Your Personal Care Attorney
+Your Estate Planning Attorney

 We don’t like to dwell on unpleasant what ifs?
 Death is certain, divorce is a maybe.
 Still, good planning now, saves a different heartache pain if grey divorce happens.
 Updating an estate plan as a single Senior, remarrying with a blended family, or planning for incapacity is a crucial step to take for peace of mind.
 It’s essential to work with an estate planning attorney who understands your new life change and challenges in your senior years during a grey divorce.
 I am your personal care estate planning attorney.
 For a complimentary consultation, call me at 314-332-0011 or book an appointment now.